 In-person connections are invaluable

-Everyone on the Reconciled team appreciated the opportunity to meet business partners that they work with regularly but haven’t met in person.
+Everyone on the Reconciled team appreciated the opportunity to meet business partners that they work with regularly but not in person.
 “The personal touch is irreplaceable.
-We’re all still human even in our integrated world.” says Newara.
+We’re all still human even in our integrated world,” says Newara.

 We had a quick side meeting with our new rep from Receipt Bank,” says Erin Byerly, Reconciled’s Accounting and Operations Manager.
 She and Newara shared some of the ways Receipt Bank could help them better utilize the platform.
 “It was super productive,” says Byerly.
 “Getting that facetime can be really hard, so connecting with several different vendors at the conference was incredibly useful.
 We’re already seeing changes based on the meeting.”

-Ly attended Bob Wang’s session on scaling your firm from 0 to 100 clients, and while Reconciled has surpassed that benchmark, Ly saw Wang’s advice as a good reminder that not only do you need to clearly articulate your vision of what you want to build, you need to communicate that regularly and clearly to your team.
+Ly attended Bob Wang’s session on scaling your firm from 0 to 100 clients.
+While Reconciled has surpassed that benchmark, Ly saw Wang’s advice as a good reminder that not only do you need to clearly articulate your vision of what you want to build, you need to communicate that regularly and clearly to your team.

 Bringing employees into the fold improves productivity

 Stark took to heart a recommendation made by Dylan Lauren of Dylan’s Candy Bar, Simon Enever of Quip, and Jamie Siminoff of Ring at one of the mainstage panels.
-The heads of each of those companies share their finances with their employees because it helps their team understand the reasons behind what they’re doing.
+The heads of each of those companies share their finances with their employees.
+It helps their team understand the reasons behind what they’re doing.

-Ogee implemented the idea after their last quarterly board meeting, sharing the presentation they gave to the board with their employees.
-It’s already been helpful in allowing their team to understand why seeing just revenue numbers doesn’t always give the full picture.
+Ogee implemented the idea after their last quarterly board meeting.
+They share the presentation they gave to the board with their employees.
+It’s already helped allow their team to understand why seeing just revenue numbers doesn’t always give the full picture.